 CHE-Alaska is a working group of CHE established by ACAT.
 We hold monthly teleconference seminars and other events to advance knowledge and effective action to address growing concerns about the links between human health and environmental factors.
 Our speakers include scientists, health care professionals, policy experts, and community activists who are working on a range of environmental health concerns.
 Join our CHE-Alaska email list to be notified of upcoming CHE-Alaska calls and events.

-- Pam Miller, Executive Director, Alaska Community Action on Toxics and Co-Chair, International POPs Elimination Network (IPEN)
+- Pamela Miller, Executive Director, Alaska Community Action on Toxics and Co-Chair, International POPs Elimination Network (IPEN)